benoitkoenig/intracranial-hemorrhage-detection/readme.md

 - Visualize a single dicom file: python -m show.dicom_file [stage_1_train|stage_1_test] [index]

-- Visualize the evolution of the loss for the 2D classifier: python -m show.loss_graph
+- Visualize the evolution of the loss for the 2D or 3D classifier: python -m show.loss_graph [2|3]

 - Visualize the 3D reconstruction for the 3D classifier: python -m show.reconstruction_3D